ADKAR Model: What Is It and How To Use It?

 What Does ADKAR Stand For?

-As per the ADKAR change management model, awareness and desire aim to move you out of the current state, where change is needed but has not yet begun.
+Per the ADKAR change management model, awareness and desire aim to move you out of the current state, where change is needed but has not yet begun.
 Knowledge and ability occur during the transition, and reinforcement focuses on the future.

 How to Apply the ADKAR Model For Organizational Change

-One of the most helpful aspects of the ADKAR Model is that its five sequential goals identify areas of resistance.
 For instance, is someone unable to change because they do not understand why it needs to happen (Awareness), or do they not understand how to make the change (Knowledge)?
 You will be better prepared to guide them through a stage once you figure out which step someone is stuck on.

 GOAL 1: Create awareness of the need to change.